Israel launches U.S.-backed missile shield on Syria frontier, Russia sends envoys

 He also reaffirmed “Israel will continue to act against any attempt by Iran and its proxies to entrench militarily in Syria”.

 Syrian state television said on Sunday an Israeli air strike hit a military post in the city of Misyaf in Syria’s Hama province but caused only material damage.
-An Israeli military spokeswoman said it does not comment on foreign reports.
+The Israeli military declined comment.

 Also on Sunday, hundreds of Syrian “White Helmet” rescue workers and their families fled advancing government forces and slipped over the border into Jordan with the help of Israeli soldiers and Western powers.